 While in law school, Ms. Chou interned with the Georgia Lawyers for the Arts, a non-profit dedicated to assisting low-income artists and non-profit arts organizations, where she worked on various litigation and transactional projects in the music, film, and visual art industries.
 Ms. Chou also interned with Judge Goger in the Fulton County Superior Court.
 In 2007, she received Litigation Honors from the Georgia State University College of Law.

 Prior to law school, Ms. Chou worked as a health economist at Research Triangle Institute where she co-authorized numerous articles related to smoking research.
-She speaks fluent Taiwanese, conversational Chinese and has a working knowledge of Spanish.
+She speaks fluent Taiwanese and conversational Chinese.